-At Braunstone Community Primary School feedback occurs in different forms and at different stages of in the learning process.
+At Braunstone Community Primary School feedback occurs in different forms and at different stages of the learning process, which is also dependent on the age and cognitive understanding of the child.
+Feedback is bespoke.

-Туре What it looks like Verbal Feedback Includes gathering formative assessment from teaching, including mini-whiteboards, pupil work, questioning (appendix 1) etc Often given to pupils for immediate action and it is specific, clear and focuses on improving the gap between performance and the desired goals (appendix 2) Uses zonal feedback to ensure that teachers and students focus on a specific area of work rather than the entire piece Provides scaffolds and models during the lesson Takes place in lessons with individuals or small groups May involve the use of additional adults to support or provide further challenge May include highlighting/annotation according to the marking code Whole Class Feedback/ Summary Takes place at the beginning, during or end of a lesson or task to respond to common misconceptions or successes that have been identified.
-Use of effective class and peer critique to support learning In response to information gathered by the teacher (appendix 1) it may include: Re-teaching: identifying the need to re-teach common misconceptions.
-Use /share new extenses.
+Туре What it looks like Verbal Feedback Includes gathering formative assessment from teaching, including mini-whiteboards, pupil work, questioning (appendix 1) etc Often given to pupils for immediate action and it is specific, clear and focuses on improving the gap between performance and the desired goals (appendix 2) Provides scaffolds and models during the lesson Takes place in lessons with individuals or small groups May involve the use of additional adults to support or provide further challenge May include highlighting/annotation according to the marking code Whole Class Takes place at the beginning, during or end of a lesson or task to respond to common Feedback/ Summary misconceptions or successes that have been identified.
+Use of effective class and peer critique to support learning In response to information gathered by the teacher (appendix 1) it may include: Re-teaching : identifying the need to re-teach common misconceptions.
+Use /share new examples.
+Re-activating : identifying the need to re-visit prior learning to minimise children forgetting.
 Revisiting: Looking again at modelled work /or provide new ones to close the gaps between student performance and success criteria.
-Consolidating: providing more time for further practise.
-Written Feedback Written feedback from teachers is legible, clear and specific.
-May take place away from the point of teaching.
+Consolidating: providing more time for further practice.
+Written Feedback The school's approach to written feedback is that it takes place in the moment, however, it can take place after the lesson.
+Written feedback from teachers is legible, clear and specific.
 Involves written comments for pupils to read/respond to.
 Provides teachers with opportunities for assessment of understanding.
 Leads to adaptation of future planning, groupings, or adaptation of tasks.
-May use zonal feedback to ensure that teachers and students focus on a specific area of work rather than the entire piece All written feedback should be developmental with clear next steps in order to move the learning forward.
-Conferencing (Face Time) Takes place as a discussion between adult and pupil; focussed on individual feedback (i doo i iiio) Takes place away from the point of teaching Coaching discussion to support pupils in reflecting on and improving their own work (appendix 2) May focus on: Depth of understanding Ability to make connections Provides a set operation of the set of the Providing and working on next steps Reflection on progress and attainment writing
+May use zonal feedback to ensure that teachers and students focus on a specific area of work rather than the entire piece All written feedback should be developmental with clear next steps to move the learning Conformains (Ease forward.
+Takes place as a discussion between adult and pupil: focused on individual feedback Conferencing (Face Time) Takes place as a discussion between adult and pupil; focused on individual feedback i iiiie) Contake place away from the point of teaching or at the point of teaching in the Can take place away from the point of teaching or at the point of teaching, in the moment Coaching discussion to support pupils in reflecting on and improving their own work (appendix 2) May focus on: Depth of understanding Ability to make connections Providing and working on next steps Reflection on progress and attainment